Invest Thirty Minutes Daily for Health

 “You can’t turn back the clock, but you can wind it up again.”

-During the 1950’s, Bonnie Prudden was troubled by the fact that 56 percent of American children had failed the same physical fitness tests that only 8 percent of European children had failed.
+During the 1950’s, Bonnie Prudden was troubled by the fact that 56 percent of American children had failed their physical fitness tests.
+These were the same fitness tests that only 8 percent of European children had failed.

-Prudden began teaching fitness classes in her own home with her two daughters, Joan and Suzy.
-A lifelong devotion to fitnesss blossomed and grew into an unrivaled career as a health and exercise advocate, author, speaker, teacher, clinician, and inventor.
+Bonnie Prudden began teaching fitness classes in her home with her two daughters, Joan and Suzy.
+A lifelong devotee of exercise for health blossomed and grew into an unrivaled career.
+She made her living as a health and exercise advocate, author, speaker, teacher, clinician, and inventor.

-Decades before Jane Fonda and Flashdance, Prudden was the inspiration for what has presently morphed into The President’s Council on Fitness, Sports and Nutrition.
-During her 97 years of life, Bonnie Prudden enriched our lives with a selfless and independant spirit that has helped people of all ages learn to take better care of their physical bodies.
+Decades before Jane Fonda and Flashdance, Prudden was ahead of her game.
+She was the inspiration for what has presently morphed into The President’s Council on Fitness, Sports and Nutrition.
+During her 97 years of life, Bonnie Prudden enriched many lives.
+She was a selfless and independant spirit that has helped people of all ages learn to take better care of their physical bodies using exercise for health.

 How about you?
-Whether you do choose to exercise or whether you choose not to enjoy regular work-outs, is just an acquired habit.
-Taking a thirty minute brisk walk just a few times each week is all it takes to sustain an exercise habit.
+Whether you choose to exercise for health or whether you choose not to enjoy regular work-outs, it is just an acquired habit.
+Taking a thirty minute brisk walk just a few times each week is all it takes to sustain a habit of exercise for health.

 Thirty minutes will pass anyway.

-How about investing just thirty minutes per day in yourself?
-Begin today, to “wind up the clock again.”
+How about investing just thirty minutes a day in yourself?
+Begin today, “wind up the clock again.”

 What is stopping you?